 Version 5 uses a namespace and name.
 A compliant implementation produces the same result each time the same name in the same namespace is transformed.
 The namespace identifier itself is a UUID, and any desired UUID may be used as a namespace designator.
 Either MD5 or SHA-130 may be used, but backward compatibility is not an issue, although SHA-1 is preferred.

-Data Tampering

-Robust implementations of data exchange and sharing require capabilities in the data set and exchange agreements to detect data tampering31.
-The UUID standards do not address data tampering.

-UUID registration authorities

-Resolving UUIDs may involve establishing one or more registration authorities32 for the parties participating in an exchange agreement.
-The establishment of a registration authority was not considered in this research.

 Namespace Attribute